ChemFaces is a professional high-purity natural products manufacturer.

 |Encapsulation of acetylshikonin by polyamidoamine dendrimers for preparing prominent nanoparticles.[Pubmed: 24449188]|

-|Acetylshikonin (AS) has demonstrated antitumor potential.
-However, the development of therapeutic applications utilizing Acetylshikonin is inhibited by its poor solubility in water.
-In the present work, polyamidoamine (PAMAM) dendrimers and their PEGylated derivatives were employed to increase the solubility of Acetylshikonin.
-A distinct color transition was observed during the encapsulation of Acetylshikonin suggesting strong intermolecular forces between PAMAM and Acetylshikonin.
-Ultraviolet-visible, high-performance liquid chromatography, and (1)H NMR were used to verify the interaction between PAMAM and Acetylshikonin.
-The maximum amount of combined Acetylshikonin to each PAMAM molecule was determined.
+In the present work, polyamidoamine (PAMAM) dendrimers and their PEGylated derivatives were employed to increase the solubility of AS.
+A distinct color transition was observed during the encapsulation of AS suggesting strong intermolecular forces between PAMAM and AS.
+Ultraviolet-visible, high-performance liquid chromatography, and (1)H NMR were used to verify the interaction between PAMAM and AS.
+The maximum amount of combined AS to each PAMAM molecule was determined.